hyesunyun/question-answering-cs6120/README.md

 generate the answer text – they just have to select the span of text in the paragraph that answers the question.

+We have the following splits:
+- train (105,276 examples/questions): All taken from the official SQuAD 2.0 training set.
+- dev (5,951 examples/questions): Roughly half of the official dev set, randomly selected.
+- test (25,043 examples/questions): The remaining examples from the official train set.

 ## Models

 ### Baseline Model - Bidirectional Attention Flow (BiDAF)